CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 In the following user guide, you can learn how to:

-* Set up your virtual Desktop
+* Create and set up your virtual desktop;

-* Analyse data uploaded and stored in SD Connect;
+* Analyse encrypted data uploaded and stored in SD Connect;

 * Reuse published research data stored under controlled access via SD Apply (pilot phase);